League Rules

 1.2 Time Limit: 9 Inning games:

 No new inning can start 1 hour and 40 minutes after the scheduled start of a game, with a hard stop at 1 hour 55 minutes.
-If a game is stopped due to curfew while an inning is in progress then the score reverts back to the previous fully completed inning.

 e.g. - If a game is scheduled to start at 9:00am, no new inning can start once the clock hits 10:40am.
 The hard stop would be when the clock hits 10:55am.